 A new page Giving and Funding Latest is being updated regularly with useful information, please do look at it regularly.

 During the Coronavirus (Covid-19) pandemic, Gary Marsh, Giving and Funding Adviser will be regularly updating a new Giving and Funding Latest page.
+Updated on 8 June with details of a church hall grant and joint purchasing for Covid-supplies with Parish Buying.

 Historic England has launched an Emergency Response Fund .
 The grants available will help organisations, voluntary groups and self-employed contractors survive the immediate challenges posed by the pandemic, and to prepare for recovery.
 Please note the fund cannot be considered for the costs of repairs or restorative works to listed buildings unless such works are already underway and, as a result of COVID-19, project costs have increased beyond any reserves or supplementary funding held.
 The information is available on the Historic England website.
 They have also published the results of a recent survey, which has informed the focus of the Emergency Response Fund.